scala/docs.scala-lang/_overviews/compiler-options/index.md

 }
 </style>

 ## Introduction

 The Scala compiler `scalac` offers various **compiler options**, or **flags**, that change the compiler's default behavior.

+This page documents compiler options for both **Scala 2** and **Scala 3**.
+While many options are shared between versions, some flags are version-specific, and their behavior may differ.
+Where relevant, options are documented with their supported Scala versions.

 Some options just generate more compiler output in the form of diagnostics or warnings, while others change the result of compilation.

 The Scala command `scala`, which runs scripts or compiled code, accepts the same options as the `scalac` compiler, plus a few more that determine how to run a program.